 Edema is more common than most growers realize; however, its symptoms are often not correctly linked back to the cause.
-As with glassiness, edema is caused by an imbalance between the plant’s water uptake and water loss, and develops when root pressure is high and transpiration low.
+As with glassiness, edema is caused by an imbalance between the plant’s water uptake and water loss and develops when root pressure is high and transpiration low.

-The enlarged cells—which are full of water—divide and rupture, causing a number of symptoms like raised blisters, galls and water-soaked swellings or protrusions on leaves, stems and veins.
+The enlarged cells—which are full of water—divide and rupture, causing several symptoms like raised blisters, galls and water-soaked swellings or protrusions on leaves, stems and veins.
 In later stages, the damaged tissue becomes corky with gall-like formations that harden and darken with age.
 In mild cases, plants can recover from edema; in severe ones, leaves can curl and become distorted and foliage will drop in the later stages.

 It has been suggested that edema is linked to the spectral quality of the lighting, with red light promoting the condition and ultra-violet inhibiting it.
-Edema, however, is usually controlled or prevented by careful management of the environment by increasing air movement, lowering humidity with high rates of ventilation, using a well-drained growing medium with optimum levels of nitrogen, ect.
+Edema, however, is usually controlled or prevented by careful management of the environment by increasing air movement, lowering humidity with high rates of ventilation, using a well-drained growing medium with optimum levels of nitrogen, etc.

 Light, temperature and carbon dioxide (CO2) issues specific to indoor gardens